nugit/headless-chrome-lambda/README.md

 # headless-chrome-lambda

-Serverless Chrome Service used to take HTML Screenshots.
+Serverless Chrome Service use to take HTML Screenshots.

 ## API